 Two Kings Casino: The Temporary Facility

 The Two Kings Casino, run by the Catawba Nation, opened July 1, 2021, and has been expanding slowly.
 The facility is still temporary as the permanent casino resort is being built.
-The latest expansion will accommodate a retail sportsbook at the temporary facility, with reports saying it will be open in time for NFL season this fall.
+The latest expansion will accommodate a retail sportsbook at the temporary facility, with reports saying it will be open in time to bet on NFL odds this season this fall.

 Temporary Casino Information

 - Located at 538 Kings Mountain Blvd., Kings Mountain, NC 28086.

 - Open 24/7

 - A non-smoking facility, but outdoor designated smoking areas are available

 - Electronic table games like craps, roulette, and blackjack are on site

 - Food and drinks are available from the onsite snack bar with frequent food trucks set up in the facility parking lot